fgregoretti/Cpp-AIF/doc/mdp_class.md

                 std::vector<std::vector<likelihood<Ty,M>*>>& _a,
                 Ty eta, unsigned int tt
 ```
-Updates parameters of the observation likelihood distribution.
+Update parameters of the observation likelihood distribution.

 **Parameters**
 - `a` observation likelihood to be updated